angiebrr/ntsg-configuring-ad-in-ansible/README.md

 ## Overview

-This playbook combines joining a machine to an AD domain.
+This playbook joins a machine to an AD domain.

 So far, only `CentOS 7` machines are supported in this playbook because of the reliance of `realmd`.
 The playbook may be updated in the future to support `CentOS 6` machines, as you can use `adcli` to join machines to active directory, but this is much more of a manual process.